Schneider-Canet 105mm field howitzer M.

 howitzer, with hydro-pneumatic recoil system, swinging block breech

 mechanism, traverse on axle.
-It was equipped with the “Ghenea” pedestal
+It was equipped with the “Ghenea” pedestal sight,

-independent line of sight.
+line of sight.
 This howitzer was offered

-February 1912 it was also presented to the French “Commission des nouveaux materiéls”, presided by general Lamothe.
+was also presented to the French “Commission des nouveaux materiéls”,

-In September the howitzer was tested during the military manœuvres
+presided by general Lamothe.
+In September the howitzer was tested during the

-in the West by a battery commanded by cpt.
+military manœuvres in the West by a battery commanded by cpt.
 Sicard.
-It proved very good, weighting as the 75mm field
+It

-gun, and being able to engage targets that it could not reach.
-But
+targets that it could not reach.
+But nevertheless it met all the requirements

-nevertheless it met all the requirements of the “Programme du 31 octobre |
+of the “Programme du |